mpkondrashin/itachi/README.md

-# Itachi &mdash; Generate Harmless Malware Samples
+# Itachi &mdash; Showcase Sandbox Technology

 **At each run you will receive five unique samples that are detected by Sandbox, but not by static analysis**